Up to 60% off sofas & mattresses — limited‑time deals.

 Which Birch Mattress feels the softest?

-The Birch Elite Natural Mattress has the plushest, most pressure-relieving surface feel in this lineup.
+The Birch Elite Natural Mattress had the plushest, most pressure-relieving surface in our testing.

 Which Birch model is best for hot sleepers?